GrahamPaasch/simple-musical-accompaniment/README.md

 ### For Instrument Practice
 1. **Scale Practice**: Use drone modes to practice scales against a tonic
 2. **Chord Practice**: Play along with progressions to develop timing
-3. **Ear Training**: Toggle between tuning modes to hear differences
+3. **Ear Training**: Practice identifying chord progressions and intervals

 ### For Singing
 1. **Pitch Reference**: Use drones to establish key center